spencerlachance/cs4500p1/report/doc.md

 # Open Questions
 * What type is v in put(k, v)?
 Should it be an already serialized byte stream or an object/primitive?
 * What is the distributed array's cache?

+# Status
+## TODO:
+* Allow for serialization and deserialization of dataframes